Varun Arora

 2011-2012

-Coursework concentration in product management, organization strategy, entrepreneurship, design, and economic development.
+Coursework concentration in product management, organization strategy, entrepreneurship & venture financing, design, and economic development.

 Fellowships: David Lingren Fellow, 2011-12 • Anne Lewis Fellow, 2012-13